The most dazzling festive facades and Christmas lights in London

 Sparkle in the Park

-For the third year running, this charming light trail – which is free to attend – returns to Greenwich, and this year it’s taking over an entirely new location, in Well Hall Pleasaunce Park.
-The bucolic space will be transformed into an enchanted wonderland for the whole family to enjoy, complete with twinkling fir trees, fire art installations and interactive elements, as well as a special kids trail.
+For the fourth year running, this charming Christmas light trail – which is free to attend – returns to Greenwich, and this year it’s back in a much-loved location, Avery Hill Park.
+The bucolic space will be transformed into an enchanted wonderland for the whole family to enjoy, complete with twinkling fir trees, a fun fair, Christmas market and pop-up performances from local school and community choirs.
 There’ll also be live music on offer, as well as street food and drinks stalls for festive treats and tipples.